 The Holistic Baby Guide: Alternative Care for Common Health Problems (New Harbinger Publications, 2010) provides guidelines for parents to manage the most common illness patterns in young children.
 Chapters cover the holistic treatment of reflux and colic, asthma, eczema, ear problems, and recurrent infections.

-Dr. Neustaedter graduated from the University of California at Berkeley with a major in English literature and creative writing, and completed medical training at the San Francisco College of Acupuncture.
+Dr. Randy graduated from the University of California at Berkeley with a major in English literature and creative writing, and completed medical training at the San Francisco College of Acupuncture.
 His postgraduate education includes homeopathic training at the Royal London Homeopathic Hospital and an Oriental medicine doctoral degree in Hong Kong.
-He was director of the Department of Homeopathy at the Pacific College of Naturopathic Medicine, and has lectured at homeopathic colleges and numerous conferences of homeopathy and Chinese medicine.

 My Personal Odyssey

 History: the short version